 Can I deduct annual premiums paid upfront?

 Yes.
-They are typically deductible in the year paid.
+They're typically deductible in the year paid.

 No. If you choose the IRS standard mileage rate, insurance premiums can't be deducted separately.